syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/navigators-and-indicators.md

 ### Show or hide the play button

-In the carousel, `autoPlay` actions have been controlled by using the `showPlayButton` property in the user interface.
+In the carousel, `AutoPlay` actions have been controlled by using the `ShowPlayButton` property in the user interface.
 When you enable this property, the slide transitions are controlled using this play and pause button.
-This property depends on the `buttonsVisibility` property.
+This property depends on the `ButtonsVisibility` property.
 The following example depicts the code to show the play button in the carousel.

 {% if page.publishingplatform == "aspnet-core" %}